-Stainless steel gutter screen has become the best rated gutter guard design in the industry.
-But for a stainless steel gutter screen to perform, it needs a certain feature to promote two very important elements of how it should work.
+The stainless steel gutter screen has become the best rated gutter guard design in the industry.
+While MasterShield has upped the ante by being the first in the industry to introduce weaving pure copper threads you can see into the stainless steel gutter screen to promote killing organisms like moss, lichen and algae, that’s not the only thing needed to keep it working for years.
+For a stainless steel gutter screen to perform, it needs a certain feature to promote two very important elements of how it should work.

 A Stainless Steel Gutter Screen Needs Touch Points

-Stainless steel gutter screen has to do two things to work.
+A stainless steel gutter screen has to do three things to work.
 First it has to be able to pull water through the filter.
 Secondly, it has to continuously self-clean of dirt, roof oils, pollen and other debris.
+Lastly, you don’t want it clogging from oils or organisms that naturally exist in the environment where you install gutters.

 This is where touch points in a stainless steel gutter screen comes into play.
-Without touch points, water has no way of being compelled to flow down and into the gutter.
+Without touch points, and lots of them, water has no way of being compelled to flow down and into the gutter.

 A stainless steel gutter screen naturally wants to keep water flowing down the roof line unless you introduce touch points.
-The filter doesn’t have any features in and of itself to get water to do anything (although MasterShield does have a very specific reason for custom weaving it’s filter).
+The stainless steel screen doesn’t have any features in and of itself (unless you introduce copper threads) to get water to do anything (although MasterShield does have a very specific reason for custom weaving it’s filter).
 Put a rock on the screen, for example, and you’d force water to go around it.
-Put touch points with the filter, and water is forced to react to them.
+Put touch points under and within the filter, and water is forced to react to them.

 First, you lose effectiveness if the touch points don’t extend the full length of the gutter guard panel.
 Think about it and you’ll understand the problem it creates.
 A pencil tip will not do as much “touching” in comparison to one that extended across the entire product panel, like a yardstick stood on its side.
 The touch point doesn’t need to be wide, but length, the longer the better, plays a role in its effectiveness.

-Secondly, the more long touch points you put under a stainless steel gutter screen, the more effective it will be.
-Four or five touch points are not nearly as effective as products with a higher number, like MasterShield’s eight full panel length touch points.
+The more long touch points you put under a stainless steel gutter screen, the more effective it will be.
+Four or five touch points, which has come very common is not nearly as effective as products with a higher number, like MasterShield’s eight full panel length touch points.

 Each additional row adds an incremental benefit to the product’s ability to effectively change the forward flow of water.